Discover the world through travel & beyond!

 This story is brought to you in partnership with Cape Cod Chips.

 Also, the North Rim is only open from mid-May to the end of October (or the first good snowfall).
-Most travelers, however, only visit the South Rim of the Canyon.
+Most travelers, however, only visit the South Rim of the Grand Canyon.

 Snow at the Grand Canyon in winter